Teen Mom 2: Jenelle Evans

-Jenelle Evans (from Oak Island, North Carolina) is the mother of Jace, but with her son's father out of the picture, Jenelle relied heavily on her mother Barbara, who currently has permanent custody of Jace, while Jenelle has limited visitation.
+Jenelle Lauren Evans (from Oak Island, North Carolina) is mother to Jace (born August 2, 2009) with Andrew Lewis, the rarely seen son's father on the show, Jenelle abandoned Jace for drugs and men, resulting in her mother Barbara taking custody of Jace when he was less than nine months old to prevent Jace from being removed to foster care.
+In March 2023, Barbara relinquished custody of Jace to Jenelle.
+In May 2025 Andrew and Jenelle decided in was in Jace's best interest for him to stay with Andrew temporarily.

 On December 4, 2012, Jenelle married Courtland Rogers.
-The couple got engaged in November 2012 and were expecting her second child.
-It was announced on January 25, 2013 that she and Courtland had split and that she had an abortion.
+The couple got engaged in November 2012 and announced her second pregnancy.
+On January 25, 2013 she and Courtland split, and she had an abortion, which she told Courtland was a miscarriage.

 In June 2013, Jenelle started dating Nathan Griffith.
 Within months of dating they moved in together and she became pregnant with their first child.
 On December 14, 2013, Evans was arrested for disturbing the peace after an argument with Griffith.
 On June 29, 2014 she gave birth to her second child, son Kaiser Orion Griffith.
 In January 2015 Jenelle and Nathan got engaged, but they broke off the engagement that August.
 After their breakup, the former couple became engaged in a custody battle over Kaiser.
 In January 2017, Jenelle and Nathan reached a joint custody agreement in court.

 In September 2015, Jenelle started dating David Eason, an alleged pipewelder she met on Tinder and they quickly moved in together.
 David had previously met Jenelle's ex-husband, Courtland Rogers, when they were cellmates in prison.
 David has two children from previous relationships: daughter Maryssa Rose and son Kaden David.
 Jenelle gave birth to their first child together, daughter Ensley Jolie Eason, on January 24, 2017.
 The couple got married on September 23, 2017.
 On October 13, 2018, police were called to Evans' house for a physical assault with Eason.
-According to Evans, Eason slammed her to the ground and sprained her collarbone.
+According to Evans, Eason slammed her to the ground and broke her collarbone.
 Evans went to the hospital following the incident.
 Evans claimed that Eason had been drinking, which contributed to the assault.
 Evans decided to not press charges and no police report was filed.
-In April 2019, it was reported that Eason beat and shot Evans's dog, Nugget.
-As a result of the incident, MTV decided to forgo filming any future seasons with Jenelle.
+In April 2019, it was reported that Eason beat and shot Evans' dog, Nugget, which led to Jenelle being fired from the Teen Mom franchise.

+In February 2024, Jenelle filed for legal separation and divorce from David, which resulted in him and his daughter, Maryssa moving out of Jenelle's home.
+Maryssa went to live with her mother and stepfather, while David moved into his and Jenelle's boat temporarily.
+Jenelle was able to sign over the house to David through their agreement in their divorce and has recently moved out of North Carolina with her three children.
+Jenelle has cut all contact with her mother, Barbara and has not seen nor spoken to her since Jace was returned to Jenelle after he spent approximately two months in foster care.